-If you’re using a phone or a stereocard you can initially have it close to your eyes to get the third image then slowly move it further away to focus.
-Some people put the side of their hand or a piece of paper vertically on their nose and between their eyes to create a separation to help with the convergence.
-Others find it easier to freeview smaller images and starting with simple diagrams on a smartphone is an ideal way to learn to free-view.
+If you’re using a phone or a stereocard, you can initially have it close to your eyes to get the third image, then slowly move it further away to focus.
+Some people put the side of their hand, or a piece of paper, vertically on their nose and between their eyes to create a separation to help with the convergence.
+Others find it easier to free-view smaller images and starting with simple diagrams on a smartphone is an ideal way to learn to free-view.

-For the smartphone, I’ve found the best ones to use without being too bulky are the London Stereoscopic Company’s Lite OWL viewers or the studier London Stereoscopic Company’s Steampunk OWL viewers, which can also be used with books and stereocards.
-Some people find them tricky to focus by being unable to judge the correct distance, in which case I’d recommend the London Stereoscopic Company’s OWL viewer and OWL VR kit which hold against the book or hold the smartphone in place and allow you to focus easily by moving the lenses back and forth.
-The LSC’s online shop with a description of their viewers can be found here.
+For the smartphone, I’ve found the best lenticular stereoscopes (viewers with lenses) to use without being too bulky are the London Stereoscopic Company’s Lite OWL viewers, or the studier London Stereoscopic Company’s Steampunk OWL viewers, which can also be used with books and stereocards.
+Some people find these tricky to focus as they are unable to judge the correct distance to hold the card away from the viewer (which should rest against your nose and forehead, like wearing glasses).
+In this case, I’d recommend the London Stereoscopic Company’s OWL viewer and OWL VR kit, which hold against the book or hold the smartphone in place.
+They allow you to focus easily by moving the lenses back and forth.
+The LSC’s online shop with a description of its viewers can be found here.

-Anaglyph comics and magazines were quite popular previously and can be readily found on eBay but some of the early French ones had the red and cyan images swapped.
+Anaglyph comics and magazines were quite popular previously and can be readily found on eBay, but some of the early French ones had the red and cyan images swapped.
 I’ve found wearing the anaglyph glasses upside-down and looking rather curious works with these.
 It’s important to note that the usual way to wear anaglyph glasses is with the red lens on the left eye and cyan/blue lens on the right eye.

 OTHER VIEWING METHODS

-Active projectors are used with active glasses use a single special projector.
+Active projectors are used with active glasses and use a single special projector.
 Battery-powered active glasses have LCD shutters over each lens which darken to block the lens of each eye sequentially, in sync with the 3-D itself, so only certain frames are seen by one eye and others by the other eye, creating the 3-D effect.